Skip to main content

 Written by Angel Horowitz

-Within DaySmart Recreation, resident/non-resident pricing is controlled by a boundary.
-This boundary can be any arbitrary shape and even include donut holes.
-A donut hole would be a zone within a boundary that is NOT part of the boundary.
+Resident/non-resident pricing is controlled by a boundary.
+This boundary can be any arbitrary shape and can even include donut holes, which are zones within a boundary that are not part of the boundary.
 This can happen in some municipalities for various reasons.
-The important thing to note is that even complex boundaries can be represented.
+Even complex boundaries can be represented.

-DaySmart Recreation requires a Google Earth boundary file (KML or KMZ format) in order to import the boundary for your organization.
+A Google Earth boundary file (KML or KMZ format) is required in order to import the boundary for your organization.
 Typically, these can be provided by Public Works departments using software called Arc GIS.
-If you are having difficulty locating a Google Earth boundary file for your organization, you can reach out to DaySmart and one of our developers may be able to help locate a Google Earth file.
-Once this file is provided, DaySmart will import this boundary into the Recreation product and your organization can enable the GIS Mapping feature in the application and then resident/non-resident pricing will be available.
+If you are having difficulty locating a Google Earth boundary file for your organization, you can reach out to our support team and one of our developers may be able to help locate a file.
+Once this file is provided, our team will import this boundary into the platform and your organization can enable the GIS Mapping feature in the application.
+Resident/non-resident pricing will then be available.

-This is the boundary for Post Falls, ID.
-Notice that the yellow areas are within the city while the gray areas are not within the city (they are “exclusion zones”).
+Post Falls, ID - The yellow areas are within the city while the gray areas are not (exclusion zones).

-This is the boundary for Evendale, OH.
-The blue area is within the boundary.
-Notice that this boundary has no donut holes (exclusion zones).
+Evendale, OH - The blue area is within the boundary.
+This boundary has no donut holes (exclusion zones).

 Did this answer your question?